facebookresearch/habitat-challenge/README.md

         EVAL_CKPT_PATH_DIR $PATH_TO_CHECKPOINT \
         TASK_CONFIG.DATASET.SPLIT val
     ```
-    The weights used for our DD-PPO Pointnav or Objectnav baseline for the Habitat-2022 challenge can be downloaded with the following command:
+    The weights used for our DD-PPO Objectnav baseline for the Habitat-2022 challenge can be downloaded with the following command:
     ```bash
     wget https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/ddppo_objectnav_habitat2022_challenge_baseline_v1.pth
     ```